 I have no clue what I need to do next.
 Truer words have never been spoken.
 But few managers ever come close to saying this out loud.
 Finding the right Master Coach may be a huge blessing.
 Why?
 Because speaking the truth about your situation may be the fastest way to resolution and achievement.
 You cannot make a change if you don’t name the issue.

 I am so busy, some things just have to wait.
 There are busy calendars and there are effective people.
 Usually, both never meet.
 Said another way, when I see calendars booked 2 deep, I seldom see a powerful, influential leader.

 Instead, I find a frustrated, tired, and burned out human being.
 How does your calendar look?
 Have you found effective ways to better manage the demands on your time?

-The solution is not perfect, so I need to wait on executing the plan.
+The solution is not perfect, so I need to wait before executing the plan.
 It has been said that Perfect is the enemy of Good.
 I believe that.
 While I’d never advocate for going off half-cocked and ill-prepared, I’ve seen far too many projects stifled by over-thinking in the spirit of perfection.
 You won’t ever achieve perfection.

 Even the Appolo moon shots had some degree of chance in the tiniest of components.

 I need to figure out how to be like George or Sally.
 No, you don’t!
 There is only one of you and that job is taken.
 Become the best version of YOU.
 Forget matching up to others.
 Give yourself the freedom to act as you know best.
-Sure, get good data and be informed about your decisions, but don’t let someone else’s personality or style impact who you need timpact.
+Sure, get good data and be informed about your decisions, but don’t let someone else’s personality or style impact who you need impact.
 Stop comparing to others.